 There is a major flaw in the process!
 Chromium OS hard resets your device and erases the data completely off the device.
 Which completely defeats your purpose to enter into the developer mode in the first place.

-That although is a major setback for an investigator during the process of Chromebook Forensics, but there are other ways round to perform this.
-Forensic Utilities that support Network Acquisition might come handy, provided they should support chromium OS and leverage software based write blocker/protection to preserve evidence integrity.
+That although is a major setback for an investigator during the process of Chromebook Forensics, there are other ways round to perform this.
+Forensic Utilities that support Network Acquisition might come in handy, provided they should support chromium OS and leverage software-based write blocker/protection to preserve evidence integrity.

-Open Chromebook back panel to locate the following key parts essential during investigation:
+Open the Chromebook back panel to locate the following key parts essential during the investigation: